 Wythe as Teacher: The Influence of His Anti-Slavery Views

 Other student examples demonstrate that Wythe's teaching can be credited for the foundation of anti-slavery views.
 One of Wythe's pupils, John Minor III, entered two bills into the Virginia legislature providing for gradual emancipation and freedom for slaves.
-John Marshall argued Pleasants v.
-Pleasants in front of the Virginia Court of Appeals, successfully freeing hundreds of slaves.
 St. George Tucker, a student of Wythe's who became William & Mary's second law professor after Wythe's departure in 1789, became very outspoken on the issue of slavery as expressed in his 1796 pamphlet, A Dissertation on Slavery with a Proposal for the Gradual Abolition of it, in the State of Virginia, and in his commentaries on Blackstone.
 Tucker considered slavery both morally and logically inconsistent with Virginia's Declaration of Rights.

 Perhaps Wythe influenced Richard Randolph, (St. George Tucker's stepson) another of Wythe's students, most on the issue of slavery.
 In his will, Randolph freed all of his slaves at his death.
 Along with their freedom, Randolph provided that his slaves would also be given land.
 Randolph made Wythe the executor of his will, and wrote that Wythe was "the most virtuous and incorruptible of mankind and his greatest benefactor."
 Randolph explicitly declared that the provisions of his will concerning the slaves were drafted "to make retribution."
 Unfortunately, due to legal issues with the will, Randolph's wishes for his slaves did not come to fruition until much later.

 Few of Wythe's students, however, went as far as their teacher to free their slaves or fight to end slavery.
-Others, including Jefferson, Henry Clay, and St. George Tucker, continued to profit under the system of slavery.
+Others, including Jefferson, John Marshall, Henry Clay, and St. George Tucker, continued to profit under the system of slavery.
 Jefferson, despite his eloquent statements opposing slavery, never tried to end slavery.
+While John Marshall argued Pleasants v.
+Pleasants in front of the Virginia Court of Appeals, successfully freeing hundreds of slaves, he also owned hundreds of slaves and never wrote an opinion supporting black freedom or limits to slavery.
 Clay, though perhaps influenced by Wythe's anti-slavery beliefs, never followed Wythe's example in his public career.
 Tucker's view that slavery was morally and logically inconsistent with Virginia's Declaration of Rights did not provoke him to agree with Wythe's assertion in Hudgins v.
 Wrights that all men were created equal.
-Additionally, both Tucker and Jefferson strayed from the idea of complete abolition.
-Unlike Wythe, for Tucker and Jefferson, free slaves equaled migrated slaves.
+Additionally, Tucker, Marshall and Jefferson strayed from the idea of complete abolition.
+Unlike Wythe, for these three men, free slaves equalled slaves removed to the African continent.
 But, even those who criticize Wythe's influence as shallow or minimal still recognize that he had some effect on his student's beliefs about slavery.
 That they did not put their anti-slavery views in practice ought not take away from the influence — at least intellectually — that Wythe had on all who were fortunate to have studied under him.